What is considered a voice disorder?

 Yes!
 We will perform an evaluation and make recommendations regarding the next steps, which may include referral to an ENT and voice therapy.

 I am a singer having voice difficulties, can I come to the Healing Voice Center?

 Yes!
 We are trained to treat singers.
 We also treat teachers, moms, lawyers and other professionals who feel they have a voice problem.

 I am having difficulty with swallowing, can I come to the Healing Voice Center?

 Yes!
 Book an evaluation, we will do a clinical swallow evaluation and develop a plan to improve your ability to swallow!
 Call us to learn more about how therapy can strengthen your swallow function.

-To learn more about Healing Voice Center, and to find out how we can help you, your family member or a friend please email us at email@example.com.
+To learn more about Healing Voice Center, and to find out how we can help you or your loved one, please email us at email@example.com.